aregsar/flask_samples/readme.md

 # New Flask project setup (OSX and Linux)

 -create the project directory and cd into it
+-
 $ mkdir one
 $ cd one

--create virtual environment and venv subfolder - one time operation
+-create virtual environment and venv subfolder - one time per project operation -
 $ virtualenv -p $(which python) venv

 -activate (or re-activate) the virtual environment
+-
 $ . venv/bin/activate

--install the flask package - specifying the version is optional (venv)$ pip install Flask==0.10.1
+-install the flask package - specifying the version is optional -
+(venv)$ pip install Flask==0.10.1

 -create (or re-create) requirements.txt with installed packages.
+-
 (venv)$ pip freeze > requirements.txt

 -create application
+-
 (venv)$ touch app.py

 -run the appication
+-
 (venv)$ python app.py

 -de-activate the virtual environment
+-
 (venv)$ deactivate